 Egg farmers should adopt their own on-farm traceability system that suits their business.
 Whilst the components of this system may differ from farm to farm, the outcome is the same - the pathways of eggs within Australian egg farms becomes clear and traceable.
+Traceability should not be a burden on your business, in fact a good traceability system has the following attributes:

-Simple - On-farm traceability does not require an overhaul of current processes

-$\label{eq:constraint} \textbf{Time-saving} - \textbf{A} \mbox{ disciplined traceability system will save time in the long run when records need to be consulted}$

-In-house -Traceability is about maintaining your own records, not sharing them with other third parties

-Flexible - No two farms are the same and farms can design a traceability system that suits them

-Inexpensive - Traceability should not incur significant costs to a business
+- Simple On-farm traceability does not require an overhaul of current processes - Time-saving A disciplined traceability system will save time in the long run when records need to be consulted - In-house -Traceability is about maintaining your own records, not sharing them with other third parties - Flexible No two farms are the same and farms can design a traceability system that suits them - Inexpensive Traceability should not incur significant costs to a business